By Nadeem ul Haque

 Arbitrary and poorly thought out policies have slowed down growth and productivity as well as investment.

 These measures will easily take about 3–4 years to implement even with a fully committed and strong government.
 But they alone will not accelerate growth.

-To meet the employment needs of our youthful and growing population Pakistan must grow at over 8 percent per annum for the next 25 years.
+To meet the employment needs of our youthful and growing population Pakistan must grow at over 8 % per annum for the next 25 years.
 For this additional reform is a must.
 To do this, the government must undertake reform for:

-- Currently one closed civil service system controls all government with junior grades and civil servants responsible for local government, mid-level responsible for provincial government and as they get senior, they control the federation.
+- Currently one closed civil service system controls all government with junior grades and civil servants responsible for local government mid-level responsible for provincial government and as they get senior, they control the federation.
 This is inefficient, wasteful, and destructive of local productivity and development.

-- Even our democratic processes — election systems, power sharing, workings of parties parliamentary and government systems, term limits, constituency sizes — need review to ensure that effective legislation and parliamentary evaluation routinely happens.
+- Even our democratic processes — election systems, power sharing, workings of parties parliamentary and government systems, term limits, constituency sizes — need review to ensure that effective legislation and parliamentary review routinely happens.